Maria Callas: Onassis, final years, and death

 Callas spent her last years living largely in isolation in Paris and died of a heart attack at age 53 on September 16, 1977.

 A funerary liturgy was held at St Stephen's Greek Orthodox Cathedral on rue Georges-Bizet, Paris on September 20, 1977.
 She was later cremated at the Père Lachaise Cemetery and her ashes were placed in the columbarium there.
 After being stolen and later recovered, they were scattered over the Aegean Sea, off the coast of Greece, according to her wish, in the spring of 1979.

 During a 1978 interview, upon being asked "Was it worth it to Maria Callas?
 She was a lonely, unhappy, often difficult woman", music critic and Callas's friend John Ardoin replied:That's such a difficult question.
 There are times, you know, when there are people – certain people who are blessed, and cursed, with an extraordinary gift, in which the gift is almost greater than the human being.
 And Callas was one of these people.
 It was almost as if her wishes, her life, her own happiness were all subservient to this incredible, incredible gift that she was given, this gift that reached out and taught us all – taught us things about music we knew very well, but showed us new things, things we never thought about, new possibilities.
 I think that's why singers admire her so; I think that's why conductors admire her so; I know that's why I admire her so.
 And she paid a tremendously difficult and expensive price for this career.
 I don't think she always understood what she did or why she did.
 She knew she had a tremendous effect on audiences and on people.
 But it was not something that she could always live with gracefully or happily.
 I once said to her, "It must be very enviable to be Maria Callas."
 And she said, "No, it's a very terrible thing to be Maria Callas, because it's a question of trying to understand something you can never really understand."
 Because she couldn't explain what she did – it was all done by instinct; it was something, incredibly, embedded deep within her.

 Estate

 According to several Callas biographers, Vasso Devetzi, a Greek pianist near the same age as Callas, insinuated herself into Callas's trust during her last years and acted virtually as her agent.
-This claim is corroborated by Iakintha (Jackie) Callas in her 1990 book Sisters, wherein she asserts that Devetzi conned Maria out of control of half of her estate, while promising to establish the Maria Callas Foundation to provide scholarships for young singers; after hundreds of thousands of dollars had allegedly vanished, Devetzi finally did establish the foundation.
+This claim is corroborated by Callas' sister Yakinthi "Jackie" in her 1990 book Sisters, wherein she asserts that Devetzi conned Maria out of control of half of her estate while promising to establish the Maria Callas Foundation to provide scholarships for young singers; after hundreds of thousands of dollars had allegedly vanished, Devetzi finally did establish the foundation.